zevv/cpstest/README.md

 ### The good

 - CPS is fun!
-I'm having a blast - with a few lines of code I move continations to run on a different thread, for examply for DNS resolving.
+I'm having a blast - with a few lines of code I move continations to run on a different thread, for example for DNS resolving.
 See `dial()` in `conn.nim`

 - The quality of the CPS transformation is getting better by the day.
 For